mpanighetti/dnd5e-monsters/elementals/dire-clam.md

 #### Special traits

-_**Freeze.**_ If the clam takes cold damage, it partially freezes; its speed is reduced by 20 feet until the end of its next turn.
+_**Freeze.**_ If the clam takes Cold damage, they partially freeze; their Speed is reduced by 20 feet until the end of their next turn.

-_**Shell Defense.**_ While the clam's mouth is closed, it gains a +4 bonus to AC, it has advantage on Strength and Constitution Saving Throws, it is Prone, its speed is 0 and can't increase, it has disadvantage on Dexterity Saving Throws, it can't take Reactions, and the only Action it can take is its Crush.
+_**Shell Defense.**_ While the clam's mouth is closed, they gain a +4 bonus to AC, they have advantage on Strength and Constitution Saving Throws, they are Prone, their Speed is 0 and can't increase, they have disadvantage on Dexterity Saving Throws, they can't take Reactions, and the only Action they can take is their Crush.

 _**Water Breathing.**_ The clam can breathe only underwater.

 #### Actions

-_**Crush.**_ _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one target. _Hit:_ 13 (2d8 + 4) bludgeoning damage, and if the target is a creature size Large or smaller, it is also grappled (escape DC 14) as the clam closes its shell around the target.
-Until this grapple ends, the target is restrained and trapped within the clam's dark interior.
+_**Crush.**_ _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one target. _Hit:_ 13 (2d8 + 4) Bludgeoning damage, and if the target is a creature size Large or smaller, they are also Grappled (escape DC 14) as the clam closes their shell around the target.
+Until this Grapple ends, the target is restrained and trapped within the clam's dark interior.

-The clam can grapple one creature at a time.
-At the start of each of the clam's turns, a creature grappled by it takes 13 (2d8 + 4) bludgeoning damage.
-While grappling a creature, the clam can't use its Crush action without opening its shell and releasing the creature from its grapple.
-A creature within 5 feet of the clam can take an action to attempt to force the clam's shell open by succeeding on a DC 14 Strength check.
+The clam can Grapple one creature at a time.
+At the start of each of the clam's turns, a creature Grappled by the clam takes 13 (2d8 + 4) Bludgeoning damage.
+While Grappling a creature, the clam can't use their Crush action without opening their shell and releasing the creature from their Grapple.
+A creature within 5 feet of the clam can take an action to attempt to pry the clam's shell open by succeeding on a DC 14 Strength check.

 ---